aatishb/patterncollider/README.md

 ### Interaction

-Click on a line in the grid to select it & to highlight the corresponding ribbon in the tiling pattern IMAGE
+Click on a line in the grid to select it & to highlight the corresponding ribbon in the tiling pattern

+IMAGE

-Click and drag to select parallel lines / ribbons IMAGE
+Click and drag to select parallel lines / ribbons

+IMAGE

-- Click on a tile to select it & highlight the corresponding intersection point in the grid
+Click on a tile to select it & highlight the corresponding intersection point in the grid

+IMAGE

-- Click and drag to select multiple tiles
+Click and drag to select multiple tiles

+IMAGE

 ### Pattern Settings